waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **`navigable="false"` is Absolute (CRITICAL LESSON):** If XML shows `navigable="false"`, it is IMPASSABLE by player, regardless of tile type or NPC status.
 Trust `navigable` attribute.

 # Recent Events & Observations
+*   **Pewter City Arrival:** Reached Pewter City.
+Youngster NPC at (36,17) (now at (18,19) after script) led me to the Gym entrance at (12,19).
+He is not a battlable trainer.
 *   **Viridian Forest Navigation (Pre-Pewter):** Multiple wild encounters (Pidgey, Oddish, Rattata) while navigating Viridian Forest and Route 2.
 Successfully ran from all.
 Sand-Attack spam from Pidgey made ODDISH's accuracy very low in one battle.
 *   **Agent Deletions (Turn 3665):** `battle_strategist_agent` and `financial_planner_agent` were deleted.

-# Archived Learnings & Notes (For Brevity - Refer to older full notes if needed)
+# Archived Learnings & Notes (Condensed)
 *   Older battle logs, detailed early game event triggers, specific NPC dialogue not immediately relevant to current objectives, detailed A* script failure logs (to be addressed by `pathing_script_analyzer_agent`).
-*   Repel Mechanics: Lead Pokémon level must be *strictly greater* than wild Pokémon level for Repel to be effective in this ROM hack.
-*   `exploration_planner` Misuse: Agent is strictly for 'Reachable Unseen Tiles', not for paths to known, seen tiles.
-*   System Warnings: Avoid mixing directional and action buttons.
+Repel Mechanics: Lead Pokémon level must be *strictly greater* than wild Pokémon level for Repel to be effective in this ROM hack. `exploration_planner` Misuse: Agent is strictly for 'Reachable Unseen Tiles', not for paths to known, seen tiles.
+System Warnings: Avoid mixing directional and action buttons.